vivianchengg/tor/README.md

 This project uses machine learning to replicate the institutional investment behavior of Berkshire Hathaway by analyzing its 13F filings.
 It extracts and engineers features from fundamental stock data to train a ranking model that scores and ranks stocks based on their similarity to Berkshire's portfolio.

-Check out tor notes.pdf for a brief literature review.
+Check out 'tor notes.pdf' for a brief literature review.

 ---